pallets-eco/flask-security-3.0/docs/customizing.rst

 -----------------------

-It's also possible to completely override the ``security.send_mail`` method to implement your own logic, like so:
+It's also possible to completely override the ``security.send_mail`` method to implement your own logic.

+For example, you might want to use an alternative email library like `Flask-Emails`:

     from flask import Flask
     from flask_security import Security, SQLAlchemyUserDatastore
+    from flask.ext.emails import Message

     security = Security()